Omni-guides/Tuxborn/afterinstall.md

 ### <ins>The quest for more knowledge</ins>

 This is a big list and so there is also a lot to know, to not overwell you with have spilt that information up and the section below will point you on you way.

+**Tuxborn technical things**

+Keybinds:
+Tweaking settings and Optional Mods:
+Updating the list:
+Survival mode:
+Handheld information:
+Modding/rule11 (removes support):

+**Content**

+The wiki is the place to find out more abouth the conetent of the list and how to get there, togethere with the nexus pages of the mod itself.
+Here are some important highlight, but not everthing.

+First time tips:
+Quest:
+Gameplay overhauls: